Officer Indicted For False Report – A Criminal Defense Perspective

 What happens to the guy who was falsely accused?

-According to Peter Iocona and news reports, the motorist was arrested for both Felony Evading and Felony Aggravated Assault.
+According to news reports, the motorist was arrested for both Felony Evading and Felony Aggravated Assault.
 After reviewing the dash cam video posted on the internet, two things are fairly clear: (1) without question the officer lied about the aggravated assault, and (2) without question the motorist was evading arrest in a motor vehicle.
 From a strictly legal perspective, the officer lying about the assault has nothing to do with the evading.
 From a practical perspective, it does.
 Not only can the false allegation be used to impeach the officer on issues in the Evading case, the jury can always choose to disregard the law and find a person not guilty based on some non-legal reason.